Falkor/falkorlib/README.md

 This library features two aspect

-* a set of toolbox functions I'm using everywhere in my Ruby developments, structures in various modules below the `FalkorLib` module:
+* A set of toolbox functions / components I'm using everywhere in my Ruby developments, more specifically a set of modules:
-  * Module: `FalkorLib::Common`: all my toolbox functions I'm using everywhere
+  * `FalkorLib::Common`: Recipe for all my toolbox and versatile Ruby functions I'm using everywhere.
+    You'll typically want to include the `FalkorLib::Common` module to bring the corresponding definitions into your scope.
+Example:

+			require 'falkorlib'
+			include FalkorLib::Common

+			info 'exemple of information text'
+			really_continue?
+			run %{ echo 'this is an executed command' }

+			Falkor.config.debug = true
+			run %{ echo 'this is a simulated command that *will not* be executed' }
+			error "that's an error text, let's exit with status code 1"all my toolbox printing functions I'm using everywhere

+  * `FalkorLib::Config`: all configuration aspects, implemented using [configatron](https://github.com/Falkor/falkorlib). `FalkorLib.config` canbe used to customized the defaults settings, for instance by;

+    		FalkorLib.config do |c|
+            	c.debug = true
+        	end

+  * `FalkorLib::Git`: all git operations
+  * `FalkorLib::Version`: versioning management

-* some [rake](https://github.com/jimweirich/rake) tasks to facilitate common operations.
+* Some [rake](https://github.com/jimweirich/rake) tasks to facilitate common operations.
+  In general you can simply embedded my tasks by adding the following header in your `Rakefile`:

+  		# In Rakefile
+		require "falkorlib/<object>_tasks"

+  or

+  		#In Rakefile
+  		require "falkorlib/tasks/<object>"

-## `FalkorLib` Ruby Modules / Classes
+### `FalkorLib` Ruby Modules / Classes Documentation

 [Online documentation](https://rubygems.org/gems/falkorlib) is a available.
 Yet to get the latest version, you might want to run

-	$> rake yard
+	$> rake yard:doc

 This will generate the documentation in `doc/api/` folder.

+Statistics on the documentation generation (in particular *non*-documented components) can be obtained by

+	$> rake yard:stats

+### Overview of the implemented Rake tasks

+You can find the list of implemented Rake tasks (detailed below) in the `lib/falkorlib/*_tasks.rb` files

+For a given task object `<obj>` (*git* tasks for instance as proposed in `lib/falkorlib/git_tasks.rb`), you can specialize the corresponding configuration by using the block construction of `FalkorLib.config do |c| ... end` **before** requiring the task file:

+	# In Rakefile
+	require 'falkorlib'

+	# Configuration for the 'toto' tasks
+	FalkorLib.config.toto do |c|
+		toto.foo = bar   # see `rake falkorlib:conf` to print the current configuration of FalkorLib end

+	require "falkorlib/tasks/toto"    # OR require "falkorlib/toto_tasks"

+## Proposed Rake tasks

+* **Gem Management**: see `lib/falkorlib/tasks/gem.rake`
+* **Git Management**
+* ...
+TODO: complete list

 ## Implementation details